 YEN LOSSES SLOW

-Japan following a likely change in government next month.
+easing in Japan after a likely change in government next month.

 Main opposition leader Shinzo Abe, a front-runner to become